 To manage its settings, simply search for 'security' in Windows and select the Security app.
 When it opens, set the Windows Defender Firewall toggle to on.
 Turning it off again simply involves clicking the same button.

 You can also configure the firewall to allow a certain app through the firewall.
-From the same place as you turn it on/off, you can select ‘Allow an app through firewall’ and then choose the app in question.
+From the same place as where you turn it on/off, you can select ‘Allow an app through firewall’ and then choose the app in question.